aedenj/apache-flink-kotlin-starter/README.md

 Apache Flink Starter in Kotlin
 ========================
-A starting point for an [Apache Flink](https://ci.apache.org/projects/flink/flink-docs-master/) project using Kotlin.
+A starting point for an [Apache Flink](https://ci.apache.org/projects/flink/flink-docs-master/) project using Kotlin using and Kafka.

 <!-- toc-begin -->
 * [Pre-requisites](#pre-requisites)